ucdavis-bioinformatics-training/2018-Dec-Genome-Assembly/cluster-slurm/cluster.md

 Now, after the variable section, we load the modules that we will be using for this job.
 Finally, we run the actual commands using the variable names we created earlier. "${sample}" gets replaced with the actual sample name when it runs.
 And then at the end we calculate and print out the elapsed time.

-The stderr and stdout streams for each job get captured to files that use the job ID in the filename and typically end in ".err" and ".out".
+The stderr and stdout streams for each job get captured to files specified in #SBATCH commands.
 These files will be created in the directory that the script is run, unless otherwise specified.

 ---